abdd68/bowei.github.io/content/publication/conference3/index.md

 ---
-title: 'Towards counterfactual fairness thorough auxiliary variables'
+title: 'Towards counterfactual fairness through auxiliary variables'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here